tibbe/talks/stanford-2011/performance.md

 * Removes indirection

-Caveat: There are (rare) cases where unpacking hurts performance e.g. if the fields are passed to a non-strict function, as they need to be reboxed.
+Caveat: There are (rare) cases where unpacking hurts performance e.g. if the value is passed to a non-strict function, as it needs to be reboxed.

 **Unpacking is one of the most important optimizations available to us.**